retooth2/xenharmlib/doc/prim_seq.rst

 Sequences provide the
 :meth:`~xenharmlib.core.freq_repr_seq.FreqReprSeq.retrograde` and
-:meth:`~xenharmlib.core.freq_repr_seq.FreqReprSeq.inversion` method,
+:meth:`~xenharmlib.core.freq_repr_seq.FreqReprSeq.inversion` methods,
-which return a horizontally mirrored and vertically mirrored sequence respectively: Retrograde reads the sequence from end-to-start while Inversion flips the direction of every interval in the sequence:
+which return a horizontally mirrored and vertically mirrored sequence, respectively: Retrograde reads the sequence from end-to-start while Inversion flips the direction of every interval in the sequence:

 .. tabs::